nikeshskillup/bmi-calculator/README.md

 ## Exercise 2: Place the UI Components

-The UI of the Shipping Calculator Application that you will create in this lab will be similar to the images shown below.
+The UI of the BMI Calculator Application that you will create in this lab will be similar to the images shown below.

 <img src="images/bmi-app-1.png" width="75%"/>